ironchestgames/firstvet-tech-assignment/README.md

 1. The survey slice.
 This is a more traditional unit test as it tests the reducer function per se.

 2. The Step component.
-This is a small UI test to see that next buttons show up.
+This is a small UI test to see that next button show up.
 There is logic to hide it when navigating to a step from the review, so we just want to make sure it's always visible by default.

 ## TODO